corail-research/CPML-paper-list/README.md

 # CPML-paper-list

+## Overview
-List of papers related to the integration of constraint programming together with machine learning.
-This is an accompanying repository to the paper "Combining Constraint Programming and Machine Learning: From Current Progress to Future Opportunities" (JAIR 2025)
+This repository aims to serve as a (hopefully) comprehensive list of publications related to the integration of Constraint Programming (CP) and Machine Learning (ML).
+It accompanies the survey paper "Combining Constraint Programming and Machine Learning: From Current Progress to Future Opportunities" (JAIR, 2025).

+## Contributing
+The initial set of references corresponds to those discussed in the survey.
+Over time, we hope the repository evolves into a living collection that reflects the growing body of research in this area.
+We encourage the community to contribute new references via pull requests.
+Contribution guidelines are provided below.